Patlol/Handy-Web-Server-Backup--HwsB--/README.md

 After unzip run _./hwsb.sh_

+You must fill the configuration file
-you can have multiple configuration files:
+You can have multiple configuration files:
 By example for a site `./hwsb.sh site1.conf`
 then to another site with different periods  `./hwsb.sh site2.conf`